PedroPerezMSFT/az-dc-ranges/README.md

 This tool downloads the latest XML file from [https://www.microsoft.com/en-us/download/confirmation.aspx?id=41653](https://www.microsoft.com/en-us/download/confirmation.aspx?id=41653) and returns valid JSON output.

+Check the source code to easily change the above for China's region ranges.

 ## Disclaimer
 THIS IS PROVIDED AS-IS.
 IT MIGHT STOP WORKING AT ANY POINT IN TIME WITHOUT PREVIOUS NOTICE.
 THIS IS NOT OFFICIAL MICROSOFT SOFTWARE.
 THIS IS THE WORK OF AN INDIVIDUAL ON THEIR SPARE TIME.